bpostlethwaite/checkmates/README.md

 # CHECKMATES
 Module for sane checkbox handling.
 Create a bunch of html checkbox's and manage with EventEmitter events using checkbox state and value.
 Get a master checkbox which can check / uncheck all other checkboxes.
 The master checkbox automatically shows the proper indeterminant states.
 Can use with a single group, or multiple, each with their own master (each group is an event emitter instance).
 All checkboxes produced by a particular `checkmates` instance automatically have their class set to the `groupID` the `checkmate` function was instantiated with.
+The master has the additional CSS class of `groupID-master`.

 [Try Them!](http://bpostlethwaite.github.io/checkmates/)